 This allows you to schedule content, but your browser must be open at the time you want the content delivered.
 This is because the DoShare plugin runs directly on your computer, and the posts you schedule are stored in your browser.
 When the scheduled time arrives, the posts are sent to Google+.
 This is why you must have your browser open at the time of publishing; if you don’t then you’ll have to reschedule the posts.
 It is a small inconvenience that solves a big problem.

-- Schedule content to be delivered at a later time on your Google+ personal profile account.
+- Schedule content to be delivered at a later time on your Google plus business page or Google plus profile.